Lithuanian Development Cooperation

 Eastern Europe and Russia: Belarus, Moldova, Ukraine

-The website of Lithuanian Development Cooperation is available in Lithuanian, English, and Russian.
+The website of Lithuanian Development Cooperation is available in Lithuanian and English.

 Lithuania became a donor country in 2004.
 It contributes official development assistance mainly in the form of multilateral aid to the EU budget and international organizations.
 This leaves only a relatively small share of ODA for bilateral cooperation and humanitarian aid.